-These seminars and webinars for parents of infants, toddlers, preschoolers, and school-age children are packed with real-life strategies and tips to help you and your children not just cope, but thrive.
+These webinars for parents of infants, toddlers, preschoolers, and school-age children are packed with real-life strategies and tips to help you and your children not just cope, but thrive.

 Presented by the MIT Center for WorkLife and WellBeing

 Presenter: JoAnn Robinson, Ph.D.; Parenting Teacher and Coach, Peace at Home Parenting Solutions

 You’ve done well up to now with a weekday schedule that gets you out the door in the morning, and back home for evening time with your young children.
 But you don’t know how long you will need to work from home and provide full-time care for your young children.
 Participants will be able to: